-For instance, using the simple example of the organized collection of marketing contacts, the "record" might be defined as a set of "fields:"
+For instance, using the simple example of the organized collection of customer invoices, the customer "record" might be defined as a set of "fields," composed of the following fields:

-FIRST NAME:

-MIDDLE INITIAL:

-LAST NAME:

-STREET ADDRESS:

-SUITE NUMBER:

-CITY:

-STATE:

-ZIP CODE:

-TELEPHONE NUMBER:

-FAX NUMBER:

-EMAIL ADDRESS:

-COMMENTS:
+FIRST NAME: MIDDLE INITIAL: LAST NAME: STREET ADDRESS: SUITE NUMBER: CITY: STATE: ZIP CODE: TELEPHONE NUMBER: FAX NUMBER: EMAIL ADDRESS: COMMENTS:

-Hundreds or thousands of such records may be stored in the database, with the elements arranged in a data table or a set of data tables and sub-tables, depending on the complexity of the database.
-A record from this database may appear to the user, upon request, as a collection of selected fields in a pre-determined format, perhaps as a mailing label with only the name and address, or perhaps as a complete dossier with the contact information and a record of past transactions derived from related databases.
-In addition to requesting a record from this database, a user may ask for a report based on selected fields across many records, for instance the names of all marketing contacts within a particular state, ordered numerically by zip code and then alphabetically by last name.
+Hundreds or thousands of such customer records may be stored in the database, with the elements for each customer arranged in a data table or a set of data tables and subtables, depending on the complexity of the database.
+A record from this database, showing the information for a single customer, may appear to the user issuing a query to the database as a collection of selected fields in a pre-determined format for that query, perhaps as a mailing label with only the name and address, or perhaps as a complete dossier with the contact information and a record of past transactions for that one customer derived from related databases.
+In addition to requesting a record from this database through a query, a user may ask for a report based on selected fields across many records, for instance the names of all marketing contacts within a particular state, ordered numerically by zip code and then alphabetically by last name.